 OSPF for Firepower Threat Defense

-This chapter describes how to configure the Firepower Threat Defense to route data, perform authentication, and redistribute routing information using the Open Shortest Path First (OSPF) routing protocol.
+This chapter describes how to configure the FTD to route data, perform authentication, and redistribute routing information using the Open Shortest Path First (OSPF) routing protocol.

 OSPF is an interior gateway routing protocol that uses link states rather than distance vectors for path selection.
 OSPF propagates link-state advertisements rather than routing table updates.
 Because only LSAs are exchanged instead of the entire routing tables, OSPF networks converge more quickly than RIP networks.